“To get a mortgage in Canada, you have to have some of your own money in the deal, and more is always better.”

 # Potential Problems?______

-To qualify for a mortgage today you should have:
+To qualify for a mortgage today you should have 3 or more OKs, and no potential problems

 It is important to know that there are many mortgage lenders and each lender publishes specific guidelines as to what minimum down payment is acceptable to them per property and transaction type.
 While one lender might say no, another might say okay.
 A mortgage broker can help identify and short-list which lenders are more favourable than others for your situation.